soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/security-dashboard.md

 description: "Use the new Security Dashboard to review Office 365 Threat Protection Status, and view and act on security alerts."
 ---

-# Security dashboard overview
+# Security Dashboard

+## Overview

 The [Security &amp; Compliance Center](go-to-the-securitycompliance-center.md) enables your organization to manage data protection and compliance.
-Beginning in March 2018, the Security &amp; Compliance Center features a new Security Dashboard you can use to review your Threat Protection Status, and view and act on security alerts.
+Assuming you have the necessary permissions, the Security Dashboard enables you to review your Threat Protection Status, as well as view and act on security alerts.

 Watch the video to get an overview, and then read this article to learn more.